peter21581/Hackintosh_Z390_Aorus_Pro_WiFi/README.md

 The exact kexts and drivers I used during my installation can be found in [`EFI_install/`](EFI_install/).

-## Configure Clover
+## Configure Config.plist

-The Clover configuration for the installation is heavily based upon corpnewt's [r/Hackintosh Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) for the [Coffee Lake](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/config.plist-per-hardware/coffee-lake) microarchitecture.
+The configuration plist for the installation is heavily based upon [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html) for the [Coffee Lake](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html) microarchitecture.
 The major difference is with how the iGPU is enabled because I encountered difficulties when using device property injections.
 Each section of the configuration used during installation is documented below.
 A sanitized version of the config file can be found in [`EFI_install/CLOVER/`](EFI_install/CLOVER/).
 You will need to use Clover Configurator or [`macserial`](https://github.com/acidanthera/MacInfoPkg/releases) to generate a valid serial number and board serial number for the `iMac19,1`  SMBIOS.

 <details><summary>ACPI</summary>
   <img src="Screenshots/Install_Clover_ACPI_1.png">